FAQ

 What do you do for kids?

-Depending on their age, there are a variety of options for kids during the worship time.
-For the babies and toddlers, we have a loving nursery that is staffed by two or more people.
+Depending on their age, there are a variety of options for kids during worship.
+For babies and toddlers, we have a loving nursery staffed by two or more people.
 Children are checked in and out by their parents /guardians.
-For preschoolers and school-aged children, they are welcome to be in our worship service for its entirety.
-We do have Activity Bags for any children that attend our Worship Service.
+Preschoolers and school-aged children are welcome to attend our worship service for its entirety.
+We do have Activity Bags for any children who attend our Worship Service.
 Please ask an Usher for one of those bags.

-We also do something different with our Children’s Moment as we encourage children to bring a bag with a small item in it.
-When they go to Children’s Moment, the Pastor will choose a bag from one of the children, not knowing what is in it, and will create a Children’s Moment on the spot with that item and make it relate to the sermon for that day.
+We also do something different with our Children’s Moment: we encourage children to bring a bag containing a small item.
+When they go to Children’s Moment, the Pastor will choose a bag from one of the children, not knowing what is in it, and create a Children’s Moment on the spot with that item, relating it to the sermon for that day.
 So, bring something and see if you can stump the Pastor.

 How long is the service?